benjlis/eabcc-presentation/slides.md

 ---
 marp: true
-theme: gaia
+theme: default
-class:
-  - invert
 paginate: true
 ---
 <!-- _class: lead -->
-**Creating Email Archives from PDFS - The COVID-19 Corpus** EA:BCC Email Archiving Symposium
+## **Creating Email Archives from PDFs - The COVID-19 Corpus**
+EA:BCC Email Archiving Symposium
+Ben Lis - History Lab, Columbia University
 June 14th, 2023

 ---
+## Creating Email Archives from PDFs -The COVID-19 Corpus Abstract

+> This awardee project briefing provides an overview of the efforts to build a Python library that extracts individual email metadata and text from PDFs.
+We will also report our experiences using it to enhance a corpus of FOIAed documents, some thousands of pages long, regarding the response of public officials, mostly state and local, from the early days of the COVID-19 pandemic.
+---
 <!-- _class: lead -->

-**This is an awardee presentation**
-Thank you to EA:BCC and the Mellon Foundation!
+# Thank you to EA:BCC and the Mellon Foundation!

 ---
-# About Me
+# Disclaimer
-* Ben Lis
-* Data Engineer at the History Lab @ Columbia University
-* Not an archivist
+* I'm **not** an archivist
-* Not a historian
+* I'm **not** a historian
-* I do develop tools and infrastructure for historians and archivists
+* But I do develop tools and infrastructure for historians and archivists
 ---
 # Agenda
 1. Background